Workshops

 In the first workshop, we will look at how to identify colour and how to create it.
 For example we will look at something like the colour beige and if we imagine just our primary colours, a black and a white, how are we going to actually physically make beige?

 We will explore a colour's temperature, tone and purity.
-Whether it's vibrant, dull, bright, subdued, saturated or a desaturated colour.
+Whether it's a vibrant, dull, bright, subdued, saturated or desaturated colour.
 Essentially, we will deconstruct the colour, so we know how to re-create it.

 A great opportunity for beginners or experienced artists, who simply need a refresher, to gain, or renew your knowledge, experience and confidence in using colour, knowing its construction.